guildai/guildai/guild/tests/python-utils.md

     >>> Hello2().say()
     Hello Two!

-In our final example, we'll replace a method that increments a value with a new function.
+This example increments a value with a new function.

 Here's our class and method: